matt-thompson-uk/Next-Fractal-Explorer/readme.md

 The palette rotating code used in Migraine mode is written in Z80 assembly language, and can be assembled with [sjasmplus](https://github.com/z00m128/sjasmplus "sjasmplus homepage").

+The colour palette used by Layer 1 text windows is based on the [Nord theme](https://www.nordtheme.com/docs/colors-and-palettes "https://www.nordtheme.com/docs/colors-and-palettes")